neynarxyz/go-sdk/api/docs/OembedLinkData.md

 HasThumbnailHeight returns a boolean if a field has been set.

+### SetThumbnailHeightNil

+`func (o *OembedLinkData) SetThumbnailHeightNil(b bool)`

+ SetThumbnailHeightNil sets the value for ThumbnailHeight to be an explicit nil

+### UnsetThumbnailHeight
+`func (o *OembedLinkData) UnsetThumbnailHeight()`

+UnsetThumbnailHeight ensures that no value is present for ThumbnailHeight, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)